qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeneral.rst

 Combines multiple vector layers of the **same geometry** type into a single one.

-If attributes tables are different, the attribute table of the resulting layer will contain the attributes from all input layers.
+If attributes tables are different, in the attribute table of the resulting layer the fields from all input layers referencing the input layer name and its path will be appended.

 If any input layers contain Z or M values, then the output layer will also contain these values.